cdapio/coopr/coopr-docs/docs/source/rest/clusters.rst

    * - 200 (OK)
      - Successfully created
    * - 400 (BAD_REQUEST)
      - Bad request.
-Missing name, clusterTemplate, or numMachines in the request body.
+Missing name, clusterTemplate, numMachines, or required providerFields in the request body.
    * - 401 (UNAUTHORIZED)
      - If the user is unauthorized to make this request.
    * - 409 (CONFLICT)